KennethGrace/krash-kourse/objects/README.md

 This concludes our discussion on Objects in Python.
 You should now understand how to declare, analyze, and use integers, strings, lists, dictionaries, and methods.
 Below you fill find a set of challenge tasks to help you get started with Objects on your own.

 1. Try adding two numbers by directly calling the `__add__` method.
-Remeber the operator for calling a function is `()` with your parametes comma seperated between the parenthesis.
+Remeber the operator for calling a function is `()` with your parameters comma seperated between the parenthesis.
 2. Try subtracting numbers and then try subtracting strings.
 The `-` operator indicates a subtraction.
 Try the same for multiplication (`*` operator).
 See if you can identify which ones worked and why.
 3. Try writing your own decorator function.
 See if you can use the decorator to modify the context of printing a string to the standard out.